 Coconuts are all the rage these days.

 Celebrities are investing in coconut water, and all of your yoga friends are drinking it after Savasana.
-Coconut oil has gone from junk food pariah to “superfood” in a few short years.
+Coconut oil has gone from junk food pariah to a “superfood” in a few short years.
 Nutritionists now tout it as an amazing health food that can help you burn fat.

-And coconut milk — that silky indulgence that makes your Thai curries so irresistible — is suddenly a paleo staple.
+And coconut milk — that silky indulgence that makes your Thai curries so irresistible — is suddenly also a paleo staple.

 But is it good for your baby?